 What is contract law?

-Whether it’s a business arrangement or bringing in a new roommate, both parties want an agreement in place to protect them if something goes wrong.
-They usually turn to contracts — agreements that lay out terms and conditions that will govern the parties’ relationship..
-If one party fails to hold up their end of the agreement, the other party may pursue legal action to enforce the terms of the contract.
+Whether you’re working out a rental agreement or business arrangement, most involved parties rely on a written agreement, or contract, to protect themselves if something goes wrong.
+These legally binding documents often lay out terms, conditions, roles, and responsibilities that govern the parties’ relationship.
+If, for example, one party fails to hold up its end of the agreement, the other party may pursue legal action to enforce the terms of the contract.

-Attorneys often list contract law on their resumes and websites as a specialty, since contracts are involved in so many different types of transactions.
-In-house counsel for corporations, business lawyers, real estate lawyers, and other transactional attorneys (as opposed to litigators who primarily engage in court) specialize in contract law in one form or another.
-A real estate lawyer, for instance, may specialize in leases and purchase and sale agreements for real property.
+Attorneys often cite contract law on their résumés and websites as a specialty, since a wide variety of transactions, industries, organizations, and personal partnerships require contracts.
+In-house counsel for corporations, business lawyers, real estate lawyers, and courtroom litigators (just to name a few) practice contract law in one form or another.

 Send my document for signature